Dragoon-Lab/LaitsV3/documentation/activities.md

 ##### When the student clicks on a node
 If the student clicks on the highlighted node, three things happen simultaneously:
-1. The incremental change value appears inside the node, and its borders become solid.
+1. The incremental change value appears inside the node, and its borders change from dashed to solid.
+Colors will always be green.
 2. The incremental change node menu appears below the node until the student clicks somewhere else.
 It contains:
   - The name of the node (because the menu covers up the nodes label)
   - The "show equation" button (shows equation in a popup along with some text detailing the status of the inputs; see next subsection)